apache/couchdb/share/doc/src/api/ddoc/common.rst

 ================================

 .. http:get:: /{db}/_design/{ddoc}/_info
+  :synopsis: Returns view index information for the specified design document

   Obtains information about the specified design document, including the index, index size and current status of the design document and associated